Meet the cast of Netflix’s Sex Education season two

 Who’s Ola?
 Ola is the daughter of handyman Jakub, and begins a relationship with Otis on the finish of season one.

 What else has Patricia Allison been in?
-Along with showing in Intercourse Schooling, Allison had a small function in BBC One’s 2019 adaptation of Les Misérables, whereas she additionally appeared in three episodes of anthology sequence Transferring On final yr.
+Along with showing in Intercourse Training, Allison had a small position in BBC One’s 2019 adaptation of Les Misérables, whereas she additionally appeared in three episodes of anthology collection Transferring On final yr.

 Mikael Persbrandt performs Jakob Nyman

 Who’s Jakob?
 Jakob is a handyman from Sweden, and is the daddy of Ola.
-He’s a widower, and through sequence one develops a relationship with Jean.
+He’s a widower, and through collection one develops a relationship with Jean.

 What else has Mikael Persbrandt been in?
-Persbrandt has an in depth checklist of on-screen credit in his native Sweden and has additionally had small roles in a few blockbuster movies, together with tow of Peter Jackson’s Hobbit motion pictures and Man Ritchie’s King Arthur: Legend of the Sword.
+Persbrandt has an intensive record of on-screen credit in his native Sweden and has additionally had small roles in a few blockbuster movies, together with tow of Peter Jackson’s Hobbit films and Man Ritchie’s King Arthur: Legend of the Sword.

 Samantha Spiro performs Maureen Groff

 Who’s Maureen?
 Maureen is the spouse of Mr Groff and the mom of Adam.
-She is form and caring, however is starting to have doubts concerning the state of her marriage – with the spark having seemingly gone.
+She is type and caring, however is starting to have doubts in regards to the state of her marriage – with the spark having seemingly gone.

 What else has Samantha Spiro been in?
-Spiro’s most excessive profile display screen function has been in Recreation of Thrones, the place she performed Malessa Tarly, however she additionally has a vastly acclaimed stage profession – twice profitable the Olivier Award for Finest Actress in a Musical.
+Spiro’s most excessive profile display screen position has been in Recreation of Thrones, the place she performed Malessa Tarly, however she additionally has a vastly acclaimed stage profession – twice successful the Olivier Award for Finest Actress in a Musical.

 Alistair Petrie performs Mr Groff